Nadine2016/knative/deploy.md

 {:download: .download}
 {:preview: .preview}

-# Managing application workloads
+# Deploying applications
 {: #application-workloads}

-An *Application* runs your code to serve HTTP requests.
-An Application has a URL for incoming requests.
-The number of running instances of an Application are automatically scaled up or down (to zero) based on incoming workload.
-An Application contains one or more revisions .
-A revision represents an immutable version of the configuration properties of the Application.
-Each update of an application configuration property creates a new revision of the Application.
+An *application*, or app, runs your code to serve HTTP requests.
+An application has a URL for incoming requests.
+The number of running instances of an application are automatically scaled up or down (to zero) based on incoming workload.
+An application contains one or more revisions.
+A revision represents an immutable version of the configuration properties of the application.
+Each update of an application configuration property creates a new revision of the application.
 {: #shortdesc}

 ## Deploying application workloads